NAS Synology ioSafe 1520+ RAID Arrays: Data Recovery Following Natural Component Wear

 It is important to configure and regularly check these logs and notifications to ensure early detection of any potential data loss incidents on your NAS Synology ioSafe 1520+ device.

-Although NAS ioSafe 1520+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ioSafe 1520+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view